chrisrutte/crass/readme.md

 # Usage

 Make sure that your Google Sheet has one column with a unique identifier.
 Rename this field to `_id`.
-Besides, your column headers are the field_names.
+Besides, your column headers are the fieldNames.
 So it is recommended to remove spaces and use fieldNames.

 Add the id of the Google Sheet in `config.js`.
 You can find the id in the URL of your Sheet